sw-li/playwithJoojoo/README.md

 - flip the cards one by one to pair them up until you find all the pairs.
 - Option to time the game to make it more challenging.

+*technical challenges resoved in the making:
+- card flipping delayed solution for flipping them twice*
 <br>

 ## Game 3